radgrad/docusaurus2/docs/developers/design/config/settings.md

 ### quarterSystem

 RadGrad supports both a semester system and a quarter system.
 Set quarterSystem to "false" to enable semester-based academic years.

+### repeatableCourseNums"

+The degree planner needs to know which courses can appear more than once in the plan.
+This field is an array of course names which can be repeated.

 ### admin Profile